 The Project consists of five resource units: North Reno Creek, Southwest Reno Creek, Moore, Pine Tree, and Bing.
-North Reno Creek and Southwest Reno Creek are contiguous and the other units are within 5 miles of the two (Figure 1.1).
+North Reno Creek is within 5 miles of Moore, Pine Tree, and Bing (Figure 1.1).

-- The North Reno Creek Unit and Southwest Reno Creek Unit are consolidated into a single operational unit and are currently partially permitted for mining by in situ recovery (ISR) methods.
-The permitted portion of the Project will include approximately 12 ISR Production Units and a Central Processing Plant (CPP) located on land owned by AUC.
-The proposed permit boundary encompasses the production units and CPP. - The Moore Unit lies approximately 5 miles to the northwest of the Reno Creek Unit and proposed permit area.
+- The North Reno Creek Unit, which includes the recently acquired Uranerz North Reno Creek Project and the adjacent Southwest Reno Creek Unit, is consolidated into a single operational unit and is currently permitted (except for the Uranerz Acquisition, which is in the process of being added to the permit) for mining by in-situ recovery (ISR) methods.
+The permitted portion of the Project will include approximately 14 ISR Production Units and a Central Processing Plant (CPP) which is located on land owned by AUC.
+The approved permit boundary encompasses the production units and CPP. - The Moore Unit lies approximately 5 miles to the northwest of the Reno Creek Unit and approved permit area.
 The Moore Unit will be connected to the CPP via pipelines. - The Pine Tree Unit lies approximately 5 miles to the southwest of the Reno Creek Units, immediately southeast of the intersection of U.S. Highway 387 and Wyoming Highway 50, also known as Pine Tree Junction.
 The Pine Tree Unit will be connected to the CPP via pipelines. - The Bing Unit lies west of Wyoming Highway 50, 3 miles north of Pine Tree Junction.
 The Bing Unit will be connected to the CPP via pipelines.

-The Project is located in the Pumpkin Buttes Uranium District in Campbell County, Wyoming in the south central portion of the Powder River Basin.
+The Project is in the Pumpkin Buttes Uranium District in Campbell County, Wyoming in the south-central portion of the Powder River Basin.

 Figure 1.1 depicts the general site location of the Project and surrounding area.
 The North Reno Creek and Southwest Reno Creek Units are located 7.5 miles southwest of Wright, 31 miles northeast of Edgerton, and 41 miles south of Gillette.
 The primary access roads to the Moore Resource Unit, from Highway 387, are Wyoming Highway 50 and the Clarkelen Road, which runs north and south and is a Campbell County-maintained all-weather gravel road.
 Additionally, there are private, two-track roads established from coal bed methane (CBM) development and agricultural activity, which provide access to other areas within the Project.
 No part of the Project is more than 2 miles from a public, all weather road.